Recite me link

 Carers welcome

 There is a culture of supporting open visiting on all wards within the Trust, which includes consideration of overnight stays at the ward manager’s discretion.
-As part of the Trust’s Best Care Programme we are committed to supporting people with dementia and their carers.
-We work collaboratively with Involve Kent and Carers First.
+We are committed to supporting people with dementia and their carers and work collaboratively with Involve Kent and Carers First.

 • Person-centred care is offered to all patients with dementia and their carer’s who visit or are admitted to the Trust.